dougbutner/web-4/README.md

 3. **Time-psudeoanonymous**:

-4. **Degradation of information**:  Web 3 focuses on storing information forever.
-Web 4

-Systems that store high-fidelity information become increasingly difficult to know something after it happens.
-As a result og the

 The biggest issue with biometrics is the lack of trust.
 The lack of trust is almost always associated with an individuals's lack of consent, not the technology itself.